-Resistance to wilt disease depends in part on genetic potential for virulence within the pathogen populations, the inoculum's concentration and the genetic potential of the host (Beckman, 1987).
+Resistance to wilt disease majorly depends for virulence within the pathogen populations, the strength of the inoculum and the resistant genes of the host (Beckman, 1987).
 The resistance of a plant (or tissue) changes sequentially during growth and development; thus, certain growth stages are more favorable than others for comparison of resistant and susceptible cultivars.
 Attempts to control CWD are fundamentally based on the breeding of resistant plants, environmental management, and synthetic fungicide application (Strange, 1993).